 --Susan Leigh Foster, Choreographing History.

 Engaged Scholar Writing Retreat

 Are you teaching an engaged pedagogy such as service-learning, community-based research, or participatory action research and working to advance your scholarship?
 Does your research include community partners?
-Do you want to explore ways to connect with other faculty who are also working on community-engaged scholarship?
-Join other North Carolina faculty in this one-day writing retreat for engaged scholars.
-The retreat includes time for writing as well as discussions on writing strategies and a conversation with engaged scholar Peter Felten.
-Bring a writing project that you want to work on, at any stage of completion.
-You’ll make progress on it while participating in a writing community.
-Sponsored by North Carolina Campus Compact.
-Facilitator: Jennifer Ahern-Dodson
+Do you want to explore ways to connect with North Carolina faculty and administrators who are working on community-engaged scholarship?
+Join other engaged scholars in the third annual writing retreat.
+The retreat includes time for writing as well as discussions on writing strategies and a conversation with engaged scholar Dr. Keisha Bentley-Edwards.
+Dr. Bentley-Edwards studies how race, racial socialization, and racism affect the health and well-being of children and adults.
+Her work has been published in scholarly journals and featured in a range of local and national media outlets.

-End of Summer Writing Retreat
+End-of-Semester Writing Retreat

 Summer Scholarly Writing Retreat

 Collegiate Assistant Professor